Kaylin Swart: College career

 Swart started her youth career at Springs Home Sweepers FC in South Africa from which she participated in the 2010 FIFA U-17 Women's World Cup squads in Trinidad and Tobago.

 Kaylin started her career at AIB College of Business but later transferred to Menlo College to play for the Menlo Oaks in 2015.She appeared in 19 games and made 18 starts during her first season at Menlo and earned a record of 6–6–4 while allowing 17 goals.
 She had a goals against average of 0.87 (best in Menlo College history) and recorded six shoutouts (second most in team history).
-She earned All-GSAC honors and a Honorable Mention honors for the NAIA All-American team (the second player in Menlo history to receive this honor).
+She earned All-GSAC honors and an Honorable Mention honors for the NAIA All-American team (the second player in Menlo history to receive this honor).
 Kaylin also helped Menlo to second place in the conference in goals allowed per game (0.78).

 In 2016 (her junior year at Menlo), she appeared in 18 games and made 16 starts and had seven shutouts along with a 5–7–3 record.
 She had a goals against average of .828 beating her record the previous year to be the best in Menlo College history.
 She was named in National Soccer Coaches Association of America's All Southwest Region team and was a Third Team All-American, as well as being named in the 2016 All-GSAC.

 In 2017 (her senior year at Menlo), she appeared in 16 games (all starts).
 She recorded six shutouts with a 6–4–3 record.
 She had a goals against average of 0.82 setting a new record in the program history.
 She was an All-GSAC, All-Region, and Third-Team All-American honors.
 She concluded her career with the most saves, shutouts, and the best goals against average in program history.
 In her senior year, she picked up her first collegiate assist in a draw against The Master's University on 19 October 2017.